 Please don’t add your unwanted items to landfill!

-33. What can I do with my waste at the end of market day?
+33. What do I do with my waste at the end of market day?

 Please leave your stall as you found it!